NathanStrutz/SheepComputerCodingAndProgrammingClass/syllabus.md

 ## Unit 1: Intro to Coding & Web Development

 - Begin with coding skills
 - Project: Build a real website for an imaginary business

 ### Unit 2: Intro to Programming & JavaScript

 - Learn the basics of JavaScript
 - Project: Holiday reading and code puzzles

+> _(Unit 2 ends a couple weeks into the new year)_

 ### Unit 3: Text Games

 - Learn about data structures
 - Project: Make a card game

+> _(Unit 3 is likely to change this year to make it more fun)_

 ### Unit 4: Drawing & Interactive Animation

 - Play with interactive drawing and animation through the gold standard Processing library, p5.js
 - Remake a classic, fully interactive animated video game (which one is a secret, but I can tell you if you really need to know)